bitfocus/companion-module-dataton-watchout/HELP.md

 There is no polling going on for feedbacks and variables, the production PC sends status updates automatically without further requests.

-**Polling**
+The production PC will send updates whenever possible, usually as soon as a task changes its status or every 4 seconds.

+**Auto update timeline list - Polling warning**

-Polling will automatically keep updated the task list used in this instance for dropdown menus, presets, feedback and variables.
+Setting an interval in "Auto update timeline list" field will automatically keep updated the task list used in this instance for dropdown menus, presets, feedback and variables.

-Network traffic and load on production PC will increase.
+Network traffic and load on production PC will increase because Companion actively asks for this data.

-If polling is disable you need to use **"Get Aux Timelines Names"** action manually to refresh the task list.
+If this interval is set to zero (disabled) you need to use **"Update timeline list"** action manually to refresh the task list.

-**Feedback and task deletion warning**
+**Warning on feedback and task deletion**

-If you delete a task when a feedback/variable is active, its status will appear as "stop" and Watchout will continue sending updates on that task status, even if it has been deleted.
+If you delete a task when a feedback/variable is active, its status will appear as "stop" because Watchout will continue sending updates on that task status, even if it has been deleted.
 If you later create a new task with the same name as the old one, feedbacks from the new and the old task will mix up and status will keep changing from "stop" (the old, deleted task status) and the correct one from the new task.
 To fix this error just disable and enable the instance.
 Unfortunately this bug comes from Watchout and is not controllable by Companion.